gbouras13/hybracter/README.md

 Miniforge is **highly highly** recommended.
 Please see the [documentation](https://hybracter.readthedocs.io/en/latest/install/) for more details on how to install Miniforge.

 When you run `hybracter` for the first time, all the required dependencies will be installed as required, so it will take longer than usual (usually a few minutes).
-Every time you run it afterwards, it will be a lot faster as the dependenices will be installed.
+Every time you run it afterwards, it will be a lot faster as the dependencies will be installed.

 If you intend to run hybracter offline (e.g. on HPC nodes with no access to the internet), I highly recommend running `hybracter test-hybrid` and/or `hybracter test-long` on a node with internet access so hybracter can download the required dependencies.
 It should take 5-10 minutes.
 If your computer/node has internet access, please skip this step.